context-driven-testing-toolkit/sparkler/README.md

 Just pipe a newline-delimited list of integers to **bin/sparkler** or **bin/spc_chart** and it will produce a graphical plot.

-### Support For Timestamped Time Series (NEW!)
+### Labeled Series, Including Time Series

-`spc_chart` and `sparkler` both support date time series as long as the first value on each line is a number and the rest of the line is a date string.
+`spc_chart` and `sparkler` both support labels on data series as long as the first value on each line is a number and the rest of the line is the label.
+If there are many labels sampling will be performed so that only a few labels appear on the x-axis.
+This keeps the graph readable even if there are hundreds of data points.

-For example:
+For example this can be useful if you have a time series:

     echo "27 Wed Sep 26 13:50:57 EDT 2018
     13 Wed Oct 3 13:50:56 EDT 2018